Trial Attorney – Providing Aggressive and Honest Representation for Construction Injury Victims

 Some construction accidents fall under workers compensation.
 In some instances, the employer will discourage an injured employee from seeking workers compensation benefits.
 Often times, an employer will pay an insurance company premiums so that if, or when, an employee is hurt at work, the insurance company will pay for doctors visits and lost income.
 In some cases, the employer does not want the injured employee to “report” the incident because the workers’ compensation insurance company might raise insurance premiums for the employer.
 Further, often times, the worker compensation insurance company will send the injured worker to doctors who favor the insurance company.

-Our Texas Personal Injury Attorneys Will Help You Recover Damages for Your Construction Accident Injuries
+Our Texas Personal Injury Lawyers Will Help You Recover Damages for Your Construction Accident Injuries

 Brasure Law Firm, PLLC has earned a reputation as one of the best in the region thanks to our emphasis on the client.
 We believe in a “quality over quantity” approach to practicing law, placing our clients first and foremost.